-This guide was birthed due the comments from this blog post since the WmiObject cmdlet has been superseded by the Get-CimInstance.
+This guide was birthed due to the comments from this blog post.
+Because the WmiObject cmdlet has been superseded by the Get-CimInstance.
 Here is a guide on how to fix Get-CimInstance Access PermissionDenied: (root\cimv2:Win32_OperatingSystem String) [Get-CimInstance], CimException on Windows.

-ms-settings:appsfeatures URI schema as shown below.
-For a complete list of the Ms-Settings URL command, kindly visit this link.
+ms-settings:appsfeatures URI schema is shown below.
+For a complete list of the Ms-Settings URL commands.
+Kindly visit this link.